ornellion/100DaysOfCode/round1-log.md

 Juggling full-time work as well as coding is becoming easier.
 I'm steadily confirming that I'm a morning person, waking up at 4AM so I can have a solid 2 hours before work.

 Also, how has it been 34 days and I've only just figured out how to use emojis using markdown in Github! 😅

+---

+### Day 35: February 4, 2024

+**Today's Progress**:
+- Codecademy: Continued working Web Development Foundations — Challenge Project: Build Your Own Cheat Sheet.
+Working on the CSS
+- freeCodeCamp: Continued working on the Build a Survey Form HTML.
+Working on the CSS

+**Thoughts**:
+I didn't think it was possible to spend over an hour grappling with CSS only for it to still not turn out how I want it to look like.
+I do think I have hit the wall of my current limited knowledge so I'm going to see how far I get tomorrow and accept whatever it looks like.

+My projects are only going to look better moving forward, and the only way to move forward is to not get stuck on these particular projects that are basically completed.